googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 When the tension is right, the belt will wear evenly, keep the material in the trough evenly, and run in the middle when it goes over the idlers.

-The length and width of every conveyor will always stretch a little bit.
 Most of the time, it’s fine for a new belt to stretch by 2 percent more than its original length.
 Since this fraction will make the belt longer, there will be a slack in the whole belt.
 To keep the right amount of tension, this slack will have to be taken up.

 The stretch will be bigger the longer a conveyor is.
 Using the 2 percent stretch, a belt that is 2 metres long can stretch by 40 mm, but a belt that is 200 metres long will stretch by 4 metres.